June 15, 2020

 If you plan on reaching NJIT by car, please find some useful directions at this link.

 Parking on NJIT Campus is allowed but needs to be arranged in advance.
 Please let us know if you plan on driving a rental car or your own car to campus.

-Below you can find hotel suggestions in Newark, Jersey City, and New York City, with conference-negotiated rates.
-Booking links are coming soon.
+Below you can find hotel suggestions in Newark, Jersey City, and New York City with conference-negotiated rates.
+Prices shown are per room per night and do not include taxes.
 Enjoy your stay during the conference wherever it is more comfortable for you!

 Dr. Dan Negrut

 Dr. Negrut received his Mechanical Engineering Ph.D. in 1998 from University of Iowa.
 He joined the Mechanical Engineering Department at University of Wisconsin-Madison in late 2005, where he leads the Simulation-Based Engineering Lab.
 The lab’s projects focus on high performance computing, computational dynamics, terramechanics, robotics and autonomous vehicles, and fluid-solid interaction problems.
 Since 2010, Dr. Negrut is an NVIDIA CUDA Fellow.
 He is one of the technical leads of Project Chrono, an open source physics-based simulation engine.